openfaas/openfaas.github.io/_posts/2025-03-24-program-to-function.md

 In this post we'll look at how to take a regular command-line program, script, or HTTP server and convert it into a serverless function, along with some of the benefits of doing so.

 I just got off a call with a Director of IT for a non-profit in North Carolina.
-He told me that he had around 40 scripts that he kept on his laptop, and ran manually from time to time.
+He told me that he had around 40 Python scripts that he kept on his laptop, and ran manually from time to time.
 He also wanted to make one of them available to around 600 employees to submit an annual report, for central processing.
 You could think of this collection of code as traditional "back office" processing - the parts that make the system work.
 He found out about functions, and thought it would be easier to manage than writing an API and deploying it to a cloud VM.

-This post is for you (if like him) want to get your code into production in a quick and reliable way, without getting bogged down with making choices about infra, hosting, monitoring, and security.
+This post is for you, if like him, want to get your code into production in a quick and reliable way, without getting bogged down with making choices about infra, hosting, monitoring, and security.
 Serverless covers most of this for you, so you can focus on solving the problem at hand.

 We'll first look at the concept of a function, how they run on cloud solutions, and how self-hosted can sometimes be a better option.
 We'll then go through the mechanics of input, output, configuration, state, dealing with files and secrets, and there'll be lots of code examples along the way.

 ## What is a Serverless Function?

 Functions are stateless, ephemeral, and event-driven, meaning they can be triggered by various events such as HTTP requests, file uploads, or database changes.
-With the idea that developers focus on writing code, rather than managing servers.
+Developers can focus on writing code, rather than managing servers.

-The concept originated from the cloud, being popularlised by the AWS Lambda service and is now widely available from other providers such as Google Cloud Functions and Azure Functions.
+The concept originated from the cloud, being popularised by the AWS Lambda service and is now widely available from other providers such as Google Cloud Functions and Azure Functions.
 Lambda is a SaaS service designed to serve hundreds of thousands of tenants in an efficient, and cost-effective manner.

-In order to run a reliable and profitable service, AWS had to implement a stringent set of limits, and capabilities, which can leave developers feeling frustrated when they want to do something outside of the set limits, such as running an execution over an extended period of time, running on-premises, or deploying existing code to another cloud provider, [or even using a GPU](https://www.openfaas.com/blog/transcribe-audio-with-openai-whisper/).
+In order to run a reliable and profitable service, AWS had to implement a stringent set of limits, and capabilities, which can leave developers feeling frustrated when they want to do something outside of the set limits, such as running an execution over an extended period of time, running on-premises, deploying existing code to another cloud provider, or [even using a GPU](https://www.openfaas.com/blog/transcribe-audio-with-openai-whisper/).

-Functions also offer benefits over traditional server-based applications by simplifying packaging, deployment, and management
+Functions also offer benefits over traditional server-based applications by simplifying packaging, deployment, and management.

 So what if we could take the concept of functions, but solve for some of these issues?